moj-analytical-services/rpackage_training/README.md

 Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages.
 To find out more, read the [Programming with dplyr article](https://dplyr.tidyverse.org/articles/programming.html)).
-In the wrangle data function we get around the use of unquoted column names by including the `.data` "pronoun".
+In the "filter by species" function we get around the use of unquoted column names by including the `.data` "pronoun".
 For example, outside of a package context `iris |> dplyr::filter(Species == "Setosa")` is valid syntax and `Species` will be interpreted as a string (the name of a column in the data frame `iris`) via "tidy evaluation".